-The Fernie Ridge Trail weaves through the treeline up and over sandstone rock to the Fernie Ridge.
+The Fernie Ridge Trail is on the south side of Fernie above Ridgemont and weaves through the treeline up and over sandstone rock to the Fernie Ridge.
 On a clear day, you'll have views of all the neighbouring mountains surrounding Fernie.

 Level: Very Difficult